 Women are often asked to count the number of times they feel the fetus move.
 If all is well, they should feel at least 10 movements (kicks, flutters, or rolls) within 2 hours.
 Usually, the fetus moves 10 times in less time.
 Women should report any sudden decreases in movement to the doctor immediately.

-Doctors monitor the fetus by doing tests such as fetal heart rate monitoring, nonstress tests, or biophysical profiles (using ultrasonography—see Monitoring the Fetus).
+Doctors monitor the fetus by doing tests such as fetal heart rate monitoring, nonstress tests, or biophysical profiles (using ultrasonography—see Table 1: Monitoring the Fetus).
 Monitoring often begins at 32 weeks of pregnancy or sooner if complications develop—for example, if the fetus is not growing as much as expected or if the woman develops high blood pressure.

 If any of the following are present, doctors may remove and analyze a sample of the fluid that surrounds the fetus (amniotic fluid):